puppetlabs/puppet-docs/source/puppet/4.2/reference/upgrade_major_post.md

 ## Reconfigure Systems that Use Puppet's Data

-Puppet 4 [changes the locations of many configuration files](./whered_it_go.html).
+Puppet 4 [changes the locations of many configuration files][moved].
 If you have any other systems that reuse Puppet's SSL credentials, configuration data, or generated data, remember to point them to the new directories.

 ## Update Backup Jobs